th2-net/th2-infra-operator/README.md

   schemaPermissions:
     # this section describes what permissions will have schema RabbitMQ user on its own resouces
+    # see RabbitMQ documentation to find out how permissions are described
     configure: pattern
     # configuration permissions on resources